thisisthedave/tasknotes/docs/views/task-view.md

 **Direct Editing**:
 - Click task titles to open the full task note
 - Click status or priority indicators to cycle through options
-- Some fields support inline editing when clicked

 **Context Menus**: Right-click any task for additional actions:
 - Open in new tab or split pane